 The owners, at a meeting held under section 3101, may by a majority vote of the owners present and voting in person or by written proxy or absentee ballot authorize:

 1. Contract for repair.
-A contract for repairs or maintenance to the private road, private wayor bridge by the year or for a lesser time and may raise money for that purpose pursuant to section 3101, subsection 5; and
+A contract for repairs or maintenance to the private road, public easement not repaired or maintained by the municipality or bridge by the year or for a lesser time and may raise money for that purpose pursuant to section 3101, subsection 5; and

 2. Reserve account.
 A reserve account to be established to hold funds solely to be used for repairs and maintenance.